definitelynotstarlord/SlowHeim/README.md

   - Creatures can be 0-3 stars, roughly 50% chance for a star.
 Bosses can be 3-6 stars, weighted heavily at 3 and 4 stars
     - All bosses and creatures have a chance to spawn with special affixes and prefixes
 - [Smoothbrain's Skills](https://thunderstore.io/c/valheim/p/Smoothbrain/)
-  - Farming: Increases yield and regrowth time as you level.
-You can ignore biome for planting at level 65, can plant more crops at once every 15 levels, and at level 40 you can see growth %
+  - ~~Farming: Increases yield and regrowth time as you level.
+You can ignore biome for planting at level 65, can plant more crops at once every 15 levels, and at level 40 you can see growth %~~
+    - Looking for an alternative
   - Foraging: Increase yield and regrowth time as you level
   - Lumberjacking: Increasing damage to trees and yield as you level
   - Mining: Starting at level 35 you have a very small chance of an ore exploding in one hit, this chance incrases as you level